dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 **Pros**

-* Improves performance by storing data locally (e.g., in cache or a local database), enabling faster policy evaluation without network overhead.
+* Improves performance by storing data locally (e.g., in memory or a local database), enabling faster policy evaluation.
 * Enhances resilience, as the PDP can operate independently of PIP availability, allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.
 * ReBAC/NGAC PDP types typically require access to complete relationship graphs or contextual data sets, which are infeasible to retrieve on-demand or pass inline.
 This strategy enables those models.
+* Reduces load on the PDP by shifting data synchronization to other system components, allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.

 **Cons**

-* Requires robust data distribution pipelines, as mechanisms must be built to push updates to the PDP instances in real-time or near-real-time, especially for data with [high-freshness data](#input-data-freshness) requirements.
+* Requires robust data synchronization mechanisms to push updates to the PDP instances in real-time or near-real-time, especially for data with [high-freshness](#input-data-freshness) requirements.
-* Increases memory or storage demands on the PDP, which can be problematic for [high-cardinality data](#input-data-cardinality).
+* Increases memory or storage demands on the PDP, which is usually problematic for [high-cardinality data](#input-data-cardinality).
+* Introduces governance complexity, as mechanisms, who can write to the event/topic the PDP listens to, or who can invoke the PDP’s API for updates, and which specific data each party is allowed to send, must be established.

 #### Request-Time Data Injection